katecpp/katecpp.github.io/_posts/2016-01-17-boost-optional.markdown

 There is also another way to construct optional objects with the use of special two-arguments constructor: `optional<T>{condition, value}`.
 The first argument is a condition.
 The second argument is an initialization value to be used when the condition is true.
 When the condition is false the object stays uninitialized.

-This method not very useful for the presented case of `getLastObject` since we would repeat the `empty()` check and call the constructor of `Object` unnecessarily (to create the value to be passed as second argument in case the Pool is empty).
 This constructor is useful when the initialization value already exist or it's built-in type, like `int`:

 {% highlight cpp %}
 optional<int> getValue()